|Unit||Ths. #, SA|

 Household labour force survey, where international standards have been followed in terms of definitions and concepts from the beginning of its first application, norms and standards of the European Union Statistical Office (Eurostat) and International Labour Organization (ILO) are being used.

-Coverage persons: All private households who are living in the territory of Republic of Turkey are covered.
+Persons covered: All private households who are living in the territory of Republic of Turkey are covered.
 Residents of schools, dormitories, kinder-gartens, rest homes for elderly persons, special hospitals, military barracks and recreation quarters for officers are not covered.

 Geographical area covered: All settlements in Turkey have been covered in sample selection.

 Method of sampling of the household labour Force Survey is applied to sample households selected by a 2 stage stratified clustered probability sample involving 8 sub samples.
 Addresses which are the primary sampling unit are visited four times during the 18 months period.
 Monthly sample size is 13,000 households.
-Weighing is a method used to obtain parameters from the data set resulting from sampling so as to represent the universe.
+Weighting is a method used to obtain parameters from the data set resulting from sampling so as to represent the universe.
 These parameters include design weights, adjustments for non-response, external distribution checks and ultimate multiplying factor.
 Reaching accurate estimates depends on a step-by-step and careful process of weighting.
 All the weighting factors mentioned above were used in Household Labour Force Survey.

 Data were collected from the households which were selected by defined sampling method.
 Statistical unit used is household in labour force surveys.Demographic information (age, sex, educational status, relationship to household head) is asked to all members of the household.But, questions on labour force status are asked for persons 15 years old and over.